 Users often express opinions towards topics of interest by publishing topic-related tweets.

 Sentiment analysis or opinion mining is formally defined as the computational study of sentiments and opinions about topics expressed in a text \cite{liu2012sentiment}.
-Opinions are regulated as sequential discrete values to represent sentiment strength (for example: 0 stands for negtive and 1 for positive).
+Opinions are regulated as sequential discrete values to represent sentiment strength (for example: 0 stands for negative and 1 for positive).
 Recently, researchers began to pay more and more attention to social media such as Twitter \cite{Thelwall:2010SSS,Thelwall:2012SSD,Hu:2013www} and provide effective sentiment analysis tools.

-SentiStrength package has been built especially to cope with sentiment analysis in short informal text of social media \cite{Thelwall:2010SSS}.
+The SentiStrength package has been built especially to cope with sentiment analysis in short informal text in social media \cite{Thelwall:2010SSS}.

 It combines lexicon-based approaches with sophisticated linguistic rules adapted to social media, which is suitable for analyzing sentiment of tweets.